 For now, moving on, operational efficiency of any industrial business varies from as low as 30% to as high as 70%.
 This is not about what we feel the efficiency is.
-This is about what is the potential of achievable-efficiency versus what it is currently.
+This is about what is the potential of achievable-efficiency versus what it currently is.

 Okay, you’ve got an overall picture of what is operational efficiency.
 As we said earlier, purpose of IIoT is to gain improvements in OpE.
 In its simplest form, and the very first area of business that IIoT improves is QCD (quality-cost delivery).

-Time to get you familiarized with core technical understanding of IIoT.
+Let's get you familiarised with core technical understanding of IIoT.

-In the beginning, we said IIoT is ‘connecting industrial things’, more appropriately speaking it is ‘the network of connected industrial things’.
+In the previous heading, we said IIoT is ‘connecting industrial things’, more appropriately speaking it is ‘the network of connected industrial things’.
 Let’s understand what these ‘things’ are now.